 Observation balloon successfully launched

-Britons living in the United Kingdom around the Austenasian capital of Wrythe had a strange site early this afternoon as a large bunch of balloons went floating over their gardens with a camera phone attached.
+Britons living in the United Kingdom around the Austenasian capital of Wrythe had a strange sight early this afternoon as a large bunch of balloons went floating over their gardens with a camera phone attached.

 His Imperial Majesty’s Observation Balloon (HIMOB) Ascension was launched by the Emperor and Crown Princess Caroline from the back patio of the Imperial Residence.
 Constructed by attaching helium balloons to a camera phone, the Ascension had fishing line tied to the balloons with which to guide the craft and pull it back to the ground.